knpuniversity/symfony-journey/knpu/http-kernel/sub-requests.rst

 ----------------------------

 Here is where things get crazy.
 Go back to ``UserAgentSubscriber``.
-Let's and am override so it's easier for us to play with this "is Mac" stuff, since I'm pretty permanently using one.
+Let's add an override so it's easier for us to play with this "is Mac" stuff, since I'm pretty permanently using one.

 If there's a query parameter, called ``notMac``, that's set to some value